 How are regions defined?

 Regions are defined to best serve the members within them, and can vary in size based on the distribution and interest of the ISSP members who manage the meetings.
-Regions range from individual metropolitan areas, like the Chicago RLN and NYC Chapter; to regions like Eastern Canada and countries such as the Indonesia Chapter; and to larger areas like the Asia-Pacific RLN.
+Regions range from individual metropolitan areas like the Greater NYC Chapter, to regions like Eastern Canada and countries such as the Indonesia Chapter, and to larger areas like the European RLN.

 Do I have to be located in a particular region to participate in that Chapter or Regional Learning Network?

-In general, yes - regional events are designed to foster networking and community building within the defined area.
-If there is no region that seems to fit for you, please fill out the Regional Learning Network Interest Form so we know about your interest and can get one started for your area.
-Or, contact the ISSP Ambassador for your region to let them know you want to help organize a meeting.
+In general, yes - regional events are designed to foster networking and community building within the defined area, however, if an RLN event topic is of interest to you, please feel free to participate in that meeting.
+If there is no region that seems to fit for you, please fill out the Regional Learning Network Interest Form so we know about your interest to get one started for your area.

 What about face-to-face events?